 When is the deadline?

-- Applications are reviewed on a rolling basis until our final deadline: May 1.
-Please note that some programs (such as Screenwriting, Film and TV Studies, and Television) may fill prior to May 1.
-If programs close, we will list them below.
+All Master’s Programs: Priority deadline: February 1 (for consideration of all scholarships).
+Applications are reviewed on a rolling basis until our final deadline: May 1.
+Please note that some programs may fill prior to May 1.
+If programs reach their desired cohort size and are no longer admitting applicants, we will list them on our website.
 We encourage you to submit your application well before the May 1 deadline.